lucidobservor/floramancer-modpack/README.md

 ## Current Features

 - **Pack Modes** - There are two pack modes: Normal and Hard.
-There are currently only a few differences between the modes, the corporea spork and the mana cost of the final items.
+There are currently only a few differences between the modes, the corporea spork, the passive decay timer, and the mana cost of the final items.
 See below for more details.

 - **Botania Tweaks** - The following tweaks are enabled:
 	- Corporea is available earlier through the use of the corporea spork (Normal mode only)
-    - All generating flora suffer passive decay after one real world hour.
+    - All generating flora suffer passive decay after one real world hour (Normal mode) or half an hour (Hard mode).
 If properly utilized, all flowers still produce far more mana than it takes to make them.
     - Automate crafting Ender Air with a Dispenser in the End dimension.
     - Automatically place Corporea Sparks and decorate them with Floral Powder, when you place corporea blocks.
     - Galactic Potato, because who doesn't want a huge, rainbow potato?